cokelaer/colormap/doc/source/index.rst

 RGB, HEX, HLS, HUV and a class to easily build colormaps for matplotlib.
 All matplotlib colormaps and some R colormaps are available altogether.
-The plot_colormap method (see below) is handy to quickly pick up a colormaps and the test_colormap is useful to see test a new colormap.
+The plot_colormap method (see below) is handy to quickly pick up a colormaps and the test_colormap function is useful to see/test a new colormap.

 Installation